70% of kids drop out of youth sports by age 13. The primary reason behind this? Lack of feedback.

 Communication with parents

 Whether parents are dropping their kids off at practices or are present in the bleachers, finding the time to individually communicate with them is challenging; there just aren’t enough hours during practice!
 With SkillShark’s athlete report cards, a digital copy can be sent directly to parents as well.
-This way, parents are equally as informed on their child’s progress.
+This way, parents are equally as informed about their child’s progress.

 Increased registration numbers